-Neonatal Nurse Practitioner: Job Information and Requirements
+Neonatal Nurse Practitioner Information

-Neonatal Nurse Practitioner: Job Information
+Neonatal Nurse Practitioner Job Description

 Neonatal nurse practitioners (NNPs) serve as primary caregivers for premature babies and other newborns who require special care due to low birth weight, respiratory distress, congenital heart defects or various other abnormalities and disorders.
-Neonatal nurse practitioners assess, supervise and manage the progress of their patients.
+Neonatal nurse practitioners help assess, supervise and manage the progress of their patients.

 NNPs work in pediatric clinics and hospitals, often in emergency and delivery rooms or intensive care units.
 They must use and monitor such equipment as incubators and ventilators.
 NNPs consult and collaborate with neonatologists and provide education to their patients' families.
 Some neonatal nurse practitioners become educators in the field, offering classes on birth control, pregnancy and proper infant care.

-Neonatal Nurse Practitioner: Job Requirements
+Neonatal Nurse Practitioner Job Outlook